Professor Yvette Taylor

 Personal statement

-Yvette is the author numerous books on queer life and class inequality, recently including Working-Class Queers: Time, Place and Politics (Pluto, 2023), completing an RSE Personal Research fellowship on Queer futures: Alternative Models for Social Justice, which initiated a Queer and the Cost of Living Crisis Seminar Series focussing on questions of class, community and care in, through and beyond crises time.
-As part of a Series of Queer Social Justice Pop-Ups, Yvette works with artists, designers and practitioners including at Pride events.
+Yvette is the author of multiple books on queer-class formations, most recently Working-Class Queers: Time, Place and Politics (Pluto, 2023) widely recognised for its intervention into class inequality within queer studies.
+Her RSE Personal Research Fellowship, Queer Futures: Alternative Models for Social Justice, launched the Queer and the Cost of Living Crisis seminar series and a programme of Queer Social Justice Pop-Ups, including work at Pride events with artists and designers.

-Yvette researches higher education, reflected in funded projects such as LGBTQ+ Carers in Universities, and Redistributing Resources in the Queer International Academy, and in edited collections such as Queer Precarities in and out of Higher Education; The Handbook of Imposter Syndrome; and the beautifully illustrated open access collection Feminism in Our Times: Crises, Connections and Cares.
-Yvette’s work with artists is reflected in open access zines, and in the ESRC funded project Exhibiting Queer Social Justice.
-The forthcoming collection Queer in a Wee Place: Small Nations, Sexuality and Scotland (Bloomsbury, 2026) will be open access and interdisciplinary, with contributions from inside and outside of academia.
+Yvette’s higher education research includes funded projects on LGBTQ+ carers in universities, estranged and care-experienced students, queer precarity, and redistributing resources in the Queer International Academy.
+She has edited major collections including Queer Precarities in and out of Higher Education, The Handbook of Imposter Syndrome, and the open-access Feminism in Our Times: Crises, Connections and Cares.
+Her arts-based work appears in open-access zines and the ESRC-funded Exhibiting Queer Social Justice project.
+The forthcoming Queer in a Wee Place: Small Nations, Sexuality and Scotland (Bloomsbury, 2026) will be open access and interdisciplinary.

 Back to staff profile